The Importance of Emergency Funds for Military Families

 How much, then, should military families keep in emergency savings?

 Before you can answer this question, you first need to identify what qualifies as an emergency.
-If an expense occurs regularly (like your car payment) or can be planned for in advance (like vacation), that expense is not an emergency.
+If an expense occurs regularly (like a car payment) or can be planned for in advance (like a vacation), it is not an emergency.
 Set boundaries with yourself up front so you’re not tempted to raid your savings account once you start accumulating money in there.

-For expenses that are emergencies, a reasonable savings objective is one or two months’ of income.
-Before you set that as your goal, however, take a look at your life situation and factor in anything that could add additional risk.
-If you own a house or have a large family, emergency expenses might end up costing you a little more, and having an extra month or two of income in reserve could lower your risk of using credit to make ends meet.
+For expenses that are emergencies, a reasonable savings objective is typically two-to-three months of income.
+Before you set that as your goal, however, evaluate your situation and factor in anything that could add additional risk.
+If you own a house or have a large family, emergency expenses may cost more, and having an extra month or two of income in reserve could lower your risk of using credit to make ends meet.